bzeiss/hearcal/README.md

 * **Small Rooms/Headphones:** Due to ear fatigue, many professionals prefer monitoring at **76 dB to 80 dB SPL** for the bulk of a session.
 * **The "Check" Method:** It is common practice to do the majority of the work at a moderate level (75–80 dB) and then turn the volume up to **85 dB** specifically for "checking" the low-end and high-end balance before turning it back down.

+The most important point is: choose one SPL loudness and calibrate to the loudness you mix at.
+If you mix at different levels, use different calibration profiles.

 #### Headphone Calibration with an SPL Meter
 To achieve the most accurate results based on the Fletcher-Munson principles, you should set your SPL meter to **A-weighting** and a **Slow** response time.